houssem-tebai/Covid-19-Chest-Xray-Detector/README.md

 ## Step by step quick start

 ### Pre-Requirement
-Before we start lets download all the needed dependencies.
+Before we start lets download all the needed tools.

 * [python 3.5 and above:](https://www.python.org/downloads/)